KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

 > - "What are you doing it to?" (*input*)
 > - "What is the desired result?" (*output*)
 >
-> Applying this here:
+> ➡️ Applying this here:
 > - "What are you doing?" *moving a file*
 > - "What are you doing it to?" *the sample list*
-> - "What is the desired result?" *file is moved to my directory*
+> - "What is the desired result?" *move the file to this specific directory*

 Now, make a copy of the `FastP_practice_annotated.sh` script using `cp`.